APPLICATIONS FOR 2019-20 SCHOLARSHIPS ARE NOW CLOSED

 1 -- Caddie at a club for a minimum of one season (two full seasons preferred).
 Your caddying record will be verified with your club’s caddie master.

 5 -- Obtain a copy of your Student Aid Report, or FAFSA, which must include your EFC (Expected Family Contribution) score.
 You can access this here beginning October 1.
-The Platt offices must also receive this by December 31.
+The Platt office must also receive this by October 31.

-8 -- The Platt will announce its grants for 2017-18 in late-June.
+8 -- The Platt will announce its grants for 2019-20 in June 2019.
 You will receive a letter from the Platt, mailed to your home address.
-Your college or university will then receive notice from the Platt, along with payment of your fall semester grant.
-Your spring semester grant will be sent to your college or university in early January 2018.CLICK HERE TO BEGIN THE APPLICATION
+Your college or university will then receive notice from the Platt, along with payment of your grant.